Table of Contents

 IEnumerator<T>

-An enumerator that can be used to iterate this collection.
+An enumerator that can be used to iterate through the buffer from front to back.

 PopBack()

-Removes the element at the back of the buffer.
-Decreasing the Buffer size by 1.
+Removes and discards the element at the back of the circular buffer.

 public void PopBack()